Conspiracy theories and where to find them on TikTok: Introduction

 \section{Introduction}

-Online social platforms have become integral to modern life, facilitating connections, the sharing of interests, and the formation of friendships.
-In the last decade, social media have shifted to becoming the main source of news and information for the larger public.\footnote{\url{https://www.pewresearch.org/journalism/fact-sheet/social-media-and-news-fact-sheet/} accessed on 10/03/2024}
+Online social platforms have become integral to modern life by facilitating connections, sharing of interests, and the formation of friendships.
+Over the past decade, social media have also emerged as the primary source of news and information for the public.\footnote{\href{https://www.pewresearch.org/journalism/fact-sheet/social-media-and-news-fact-sheet}{www.pewresearch.org} accessed on 10/12/2024.} TikTok, in particular, has become a key platform for online news consumption, with nearly half of TikTok users ($17\%$ of all U.S. adults) regularly relying on it for news and information.\footnote{\href{https://www.pewresearch.org/short-reads/2025/01/17/a-closer-look-at-americans-experiences-with-news-on-tiktok}{www.pewresearch.org} accessed on 30/01/2025.}

-Over the last three years, TikTok has emerged as one of the most relevant platforms for online news consumption, with 43\% of American users regularly getting their information on the platform.
-With over 1 billion monthly active users and millions of videos uploaded daily worldwide, TikTok is widely known for its variety of viral user-generated content, which includes lip-syncing, comedy, talent showcases, and more, shared in short-video format.\footnote{\url{https://www.businessofapps.com/data/tik-tok-statistics/} accessed on 26/03/2024} The platform is also known for supporting professional creators who can monetize from their content directly through TikTok.\footnote{\url{https://newsroom.tiktok.com/en-us/unlocking-even-more-opportunities-for-creators-with-the-creativity-program-beta} accessed on July 2024}.

-TikTok's extensive user base and rapid content-sharing features also make it a hotbed for malicious content, as the platform enables the rapid spread of harmful narratives and dangerous content ~\cite{zeng2022content,weimann2023research}.
-Given the platform's large user base, it has become essential to ensure a safe environment for users by monitoring and mitigating the impact of malicious actors.
-This includes addressing disinformation and hate speech campaigns, political propaganda, and the spread of conspiracy theories~\cite{aimeur2023fake,matamoros2021racism,chaudhari_systematic_2022}.
+TikTok's vast user base and viral content-sharing mechanisms make it a hotbed for malicious content, by facilitating the rapid spread of harmful narratives and dangerous information~\cite{zeng2022content,weimann2023research} while also providing monetary incentives for viral content creators, such as TikTok's Creativity Program.\footnote{\href{https://newsroom.tiktok.com/en-us/unlocking-even-more-opportunities-for-creators-with-the-creativity-program-beta}{TikTok's Creativity Program} accessed on 30/01/2025.} It is thus essential to ensure a safe environment for users by monitoring and mitigating the impact of malicious actors.
+Indeed, researchers have recognized several threats to discourse quality, including disinformation and hate-speech campaigns, political propaganda, and the spread of conspiracy theories~\cite{aimeur2023fake,matamoros2021racism,chaudhari_systematic_2022}.